generate_before_header

 The DOJ indictment mentions six co-conspirators without naming or charging any of them as part of the initial case.
 According to the descriptions provided, however, they are six of the lawyers who worked to help Trump hold on to power: Rudy Giuliani, John Eastman, Sidney Powell, Jeffrey Clark, Kenneth Chesebro, and James Troupis.

-In denying any wrongdoing, Trump and his attorneys have been publicly talking about potential legal defenses, including that the ex-president’s First Amendment rights to free speech protected his activities; he sincerely believed that he won and was simply attempting to protect his victory, with no criminal intent; he acted on the advice of counsel; and presidential immunity protects him from prosecution for the alleged crimes.
+In denying any wrongdoing, Trump and his attorneys considered multiple legal defenses, including that his First Amendment rights to free speech protected his activities; he sincerely believed he won and was simply attempting to protect his victory, with no criminal intent; he acted on the advice of counsel; and presidential immunity protects him from prosecution for the alleged crimes.

-On Dec.
-1, 2023, Chutkan rejected the presidential immunity argument, ruling that former presidents “do not possess absolute federal criminal immunity for any acts committed while in office” and that Trump “may be subject to federal investigation, indictment, prosecution, conviction, and punishment for any criminal acts undertaken while in office.”
-The same day the U.S. Court of Appeals for the D,C, Circuit also rejected the former president’s attempt to dismiss three civil cases brought against him in conjunction with his actions (and inaction) on Jan.
-6.
+On December 1, 2023, Chutkan rejected the presidential immunity argument, ruling that former presidents “do not possess absolute federal criminal immunity for any acts committed while in office” and that Trump “may be subject to federal investigation, indictment, prosecution, conviction, and punishment for any criminal acts undertaken while in office.”
+The same day the U.S. Court of Appeals for the D.C.
+Circuit also rejected the former president’s attempt to dismiss three civil cases brought against him in conjunction with his actions (and inaction) on January 6.